Overview

 Communication Studies majors may minor in established Klein minors.
 The Communication Studies student who declares a minor must complete the entire program requirements for both the major and the minor.
 Courses listed for both the Communication Studies major and Klein minor will only apply towards one of the curriculums.
 If the class is part of an array of courses, students will be required to take a different course to satisfy the major requirement.

-Communication Studies: Contemporary Media Environments Track Requirements
+Communication Studies: Contemporary Media Environments Concentration Requirements

-Course List Code Title Credit Hours CMST 1111 Communication and Public Life 3 MSP 1021 Introduction to Media Analysis 3 Total Credit Hours 6 - All majors will take five additional core courses.
+Course List Code Title Credit Hours CMST 1111 Communication and Public Life 3 Select one of the following: 3 Introduction to Media Analysis Communicating Organizational Change Global Communication and Leadership Total Credit Hours 6 - All majors will take five additional core courses.
 Students will select one course each from the categories below (15 credits).
-Students should plan to meet the prerequisites for courses in their selected track by taking appropriate core courses.
+Students should plan to meet the prerequisites for courses in their selected concentration by taking appropriate core courses.

 - In consultation with a faculty advisor, a student must take seven courses (minimum 21 credits) from the list below.